alecarneiro1993/roshambo/README.md

 # Roshambo

-Java Backend application that works together with [roshambo-frontend][roshambo-frontend-git].
+Spring Boot Java Backend application that works together with [roshambo-frontend][roshambo-frontend-git].

+## Welcome

+To the backend counterpart of the game **ROSHAMBO**.

+In this README, you will find many essential information.

+## How does it work?

+You may find a full description of how the game works in [roshambo-frontend][roshambo-frontend-git].

 ## Description